Wednesday 17 April 2024

 Easter Rising

-Not too sure if Andrew Todd was in Dublin at the time of the Easter Rising but he and the family do have a number of claims in to the Property Losses Committee for items lost in the Metropole Hotel and he appears to have signed an October 1916 dated document relating to one of the wounded members of the Irish Association of Volunteers Training Corps.
+Not too sure if Andrew Todd was in Dublin at the time of the Easter Rising but he appears to have signed an October 1916 dated document relating to one of the wounded members of the Irish Association of Volunteers Training Corps (IAVTC).

 World War 1